ewoks-kit/ewoksweb/doc/explanations/embedded_nodes.rst

 dragging them in the canvas the user can assign specific tasks to the empty taskSkeletons using the right sidebar **Task Info** where **Task Identifier** is listed.
-When pressing the pencil next to the **Task Identifier** a dialog appears where the user can change the identifier of the task this node is based on by inputing the identifier of an existing task.
+When pressing the pencil next to the **Task Identifier** a dialog appears where the user can change the identifier of the task by selecting from the existing tasks.
-In that way the taskSkeleton node can modify its underlying task.
+In that way the taskSkeleton node can modify its underlying task after creating a graph.

 graphInput - graphoutput
 ------------------------